 So what does this mean for us now?

 First - the supreme authority of our church is the General Synod of the Scottish Episcopal Church.
 The proposals for canonical change which we shall debate this year come before us by the will of our General Synod.
 That does not change, What does change is that each of us now understands what the impact of any change will be on the Communion and our place within it.
-We should be respectfully mindful of that
+We should be respectfully mindful of that.

 Second - it is tempting to be upset and angry about all this.
 But the standard of response was set for me by my friend the Presiding Bishop from America - to paraphrase, 'I am the child of slaves ...
 We were diminished and excluded .... this brings that back ... but I love Jesus and I love the church'.
 He said subsequently, 'they could have voted us off the island'.
 I understand him to be saying, 'this hurts at the deepest level.
 But it could be worse.
 It will not change what we do.
 And maybe it is a price worth paying for the ultimate healing of the Communion.'
 It is a graciousness which challenges us.

 Third - our bishops have been focused on the unity of our church and believe that we have been modelling how these difficult issues can be dealt with.
 The votes we take will express a decision but, as every other church discovers, the need to maintain unity is paramount.
-There are measures coming before our Synod which are intended to maintain a place of respect and acceptance for our own diversity
+There are measures coming before our Synod which are intended to maintain a place of respect and acceptance for our own diversity.

 Fourth - and this applies particularly to me - the Anglican Communion needs a process for measured and respectful conversation.
 It already has one.
 It is called Continuing Indaba and I am privileged to be the Convenor of the Reference Group.
 Sadly it has been damaged by unfair attack and misinformation, But it stands for the reality that the Communion is dispersed and relational rather than centralised and authoritarian.

 I apologise for the time I have taken.
 But these are issues both complex and painful.
-It is an unhappy and unfolding story.
-I believe that in God's providence we are rather more at the end of the beginning than at the beginning of the end,
+It is an unhappy and still unfolding story.
+I believe that in God's providence we are rather more at the end of the beginning than at the beginning of the end.